ahandrewh teaches IAT-102graphic design

 • Relationships between the image and the text

-• Approaches to composition for the spreads
+• Approaches to composition for the layout

 Two thumbnail layout sketches